 WASHINGTON, Aug.
-17.-Secretary of the Navy Daniels tonight issued a formal statement denouncing the lynching of Leo M. Frank as the worst blot on the name of Georgia and declaring that it would be more sincerely con-demned in the South than in any other near to the Derablic part of the Republic.
+17.-Secretary of the Navy Daniels tonight issued a formal statement denouncing the lynching of Leo M. Frank as the worst blot on the name of Georgia and declaring that it would be more sincerely con-demned in the South than in any other part of the Republic.